25+ Gobi Desert Facts From Dunes to Dinosaur! (Free Printables)

 This dessert is historically important as it played a vital role in history as a significant part of the great Mongol Empire.
 This region served as the location of multiple vital cities along the famous Silk Road.

 The Gobi Desert was a vital crossroads for important trade routes between Central Asia, China, and Europe.
-This famous Silk Route served as a historical network of trade routes that connected the country of China with the Mediterranean region and passed through the Gobi Desert.
+The famous Silk Road served as a historical network of trade routes that connected China with the Mediterranean region and passed through the Gobi Desert.

 Also, this desert is characterized by rocky mountains, vast areas of sand dunes, and dry riverbeds.
 Also, in this desert, you will see multiple oases where vegetation can grow due to water availability.